Full Text Resources

 The Lower Merion Society for the Detection and Prosecution of Horse Thieves and the Recovery of Stolen Horses (2016)

 By Jerry Francis.
-The history of this ancient Lower Merion tradition, founded in 1818, and still in existence.
+The 200-year history of this most ancient of Lower Merion community organizations, founded in 1818, and still in existence.